oliviagardiner/github-stackr/README.md

 A browser extension that helps visualize when GitHub pull requests are not targeting the main branch, making it easier to work with stacked PRs.

+## Motivation

+CLI tools exist for managing stacked PRs, but when reviewing the code, it's hard to tell where we are in a chain of pull requests.
+[Github is not planning to add support](https://github.com/cli/cli/issues/5626) for this.

+With the help of this tool, if you set up a personal access token with read access, it visualizes the branch hierarchy for stacked PR chains.

 ## Features

 - 🔍 **Automatic Detection**: Identifies when a PR is targeting a non-main branch